dhurlburtusa/shortcuts/text/text-conventions.md

 ## Line Ending

 I use the CRLF (aka Windows) line-ending where possible and only use the LF (aka Unix) line-ending when required, like with script files.
 On rare occasion, I'll leave out the CR when a real need arises like improved performance from reduced bandwidth.

 ## Line Wrapping

-I will wrap after 78 characters within a particular _context_.
-To clarify, this means there may be more than 78 characters per line depending on the context and its indentation level.
+I will wrap after 80 characters within a particular _context_.
+To clarify, this means there may be more than 80 characters per line depending on the context and its indentation level.
 I start the line-wrap count after the indentation and at the beginning of the context.
 Context is illustrated below.

-**Why 78?**

-Why 78?
-Isn't 80 more common?
-Yes, it is.
-However, I count the line-ending as two of those 80 characters regardless of whether CRLF or LF is used.

 ### Contexts